Super-exponential decay rates for eigenvalues and singular values of integral operators on the sphere: Examples

 \end{example}

-The Gaussian kernel is an example of a kernel with an expansion as \ref{dotproductexp} satisfying \ref{bncondition}.
-It plays an important role in many branches of mathematics such as learning theory, radial basis functions and methods in kernel based spaces, e.g. image and video colorization (\cite{hoss, minh2}).
+The Gaussian kernel is an example of a kernel with an expansion as \eqref{dotproductexp} satisfying \eqref{bncondition}.
+It plays an important role in many branches of mathematics such as learning theory, radial basis functions and methods in kernel-based spaces, e.g. image and video colorization (\cite{hof-sch-smola, mi-ka-le}).

-\begin{example} {\bf(Gaussian kernel)} For $r>0$ a fixed real number the Gaussian kernel
+\begin{example} {\bf(Gaussian kernel)} {\rm For $r>0$ a fixed real number the Gaussian kernel

 can be represented as a dot product kernel as follows